Nikolas Cruz is formally sentenced to 34 consecutive life terms for Parkland shooting

 Broward County Circuit Judge Elizabeth Scherer sentenced the 24-year-old on Wednesday, at the end of two days of heartbreaking impact statements from victims and their families outraged that their loved ones’ killer has avoided the death penalty for his crimes.

 “I want to thank the family members for the privilege of getting to know your loved ones [through your testimonies],” Ms Scherer.
-“I can tell you, they will not be forgotten.”
+“I can tell you, they will not be forgotten and I feel I know each and every one of them by the personal stories you have given.”

-“[I respect] the way that you have grieved so gracefully and have shown extraordinary restraint throughout this process.”
+“You all have been so strong and patient.
+I can’t help but think how I would behave or respond if I was in your shoes,” she continued.
+“The way that you have grieved so gracefully and have shown extraordinary restraint throughout this process is something that I have never seen.”

-Judge Scherer that she visited the Marjory Stoneman Douglas High School campus, and although tragedy and sadness were present, the community remained thriving thanks to their strength.
+Judge Scherer said that she visited the Marjory Stoneman Douglas High School campus, and although tragedy and sadness were present, the community remained thriving thanks to their strength.
 She praised the loved ones of victims and survivors for supporting each other throughout their unimaginable loss, and thanked them for their composure during the emotional four months of trial.

+“I know that doesn’t help at all and If I could take your pain or carry your pain for you, just for five minutes, so you could breathe, I would,” Ms Scherer said.
+“Because I can’t even imagine what you’re going through today.”

 Cruz was sentenced to 17 life sentences without the possibility of parole, and 17 other life sentences with the possibility of parole after 20 years served.
 The 34 terms are to be served consecutively, Judge Scherer ruled.

 After her ruling, Judge Scherer approached family members in the courtroom and embraced them.

 Cruz is expected to return to the Broward County Jail until the Department of Corrections determines where he will be housed, local news station WPLG reported.

 On 13 October, a 12-person jury recommended that Cruz face a life sentence instead of the death penalty over the Valentine’s Day 2018 mass shooting – in a move that shocked many and horrified the victims’ families.